-The Neil Bowler - Hotel Bike Ride challenge from London to Manchester will be taking place on the 28th and 29th of September 2024, arriving in time for the start of
+The Neil Bowler Hotel Bike Ride challenge from London to Manchester will be taking place on the 27th and 28th of September 2025, arriving in time for the start of

 Day 1